In This Series:

 Praying for Your Marriage Promotes Emotional Intimacy

 Just as physical intimacy reaffirms your oneness, so does praying together.
 When you pray as a couple, you are not only communicating with God, but also with each other.
 You can learn so much about one another by sharing prayer requests and listening to each other pray.

 Praying for Your Marriage Invites God Into Your Relationship

 For a marriage to last and be happy and fulfilling, three parties need to be involved: the husband, the wife and the Lord.

 All marriages have problems because they are made up of two imperfect people.
 But if you add the presence of a perfect God, then you have unlimited possibilities for drawing closer to what God intended for marriage.
 Whether that happens is determined by how frequently and how fervently God is invited into your relationship.
 The more you pray together, the more you will see God do great things.

 I know that praying together works because I have seen its power demonstrated in my own marriage.
 Over the years my husband and I have struggled with many different issues, and at times I have felt that all hope was lost.
 Yet in those moments of despair, God intervened; He changed our hearts and taught us how to make our marriage whole.

 If you or your spouse feels uncomfortable or embarrassed praying out loud in front of the other, don’t be discouraged.
 Many people have felt that way and overcome it.
 Ask God to help you.
-Ask Him to teach you and your spouse how to pray together so you can have the marriage He wants you to have.
+Ask Him to teach you and your spouse how to pray together for your marriage so you can have the relationship He wants you to have.